nschneble/rails-superstack/README.md

 # Rails Superstack
-A ready-to-go Rails instance with front-end, database, and accouterments.
+A ready-to-go Ruby on Rails instance with front-end, database, and accouterments.

 ## 🚧 Under Construction 🚧